putto11262002/p2p-json/README.md

 # p2p-json
-Simple to use library the allows you to create layer-4 p2p network which supports json format.
+Simple to use library the allows you to create layer-4 p2p network which supports json data transmission.

 ## Usages
 ```